openwebdocs/owd-website/pages/content/reports/2024/index.md

 One result of this was an overhaul of the Content Security Policy documentation on MDN.
 This included a rewrite of the [CSP guide](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to align guidance with [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) and [web.dev](https://web.dev/articles/strict-csp), to document some of the other protections offered by a CSP in addition to resource loading controls, and to explain better how a CSP can help protect against XSS attacks.
 We also [rewrote and reorganized the reference documentation for fetch directive syntax](https://github.com/orgs/mdn/discussions/756) to fix many errors and make the syntax easier to understand.

 We've also started writing guide pages about attacks and their mitigations.
 The first of these was a [guide about cross-side scripting (XSS)](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/XSS) explaining what it is and how to protect against it in both client- and server-side code, using web platform features such as CSP and [trusted types](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/XSS#trusted_types).
 We've also written a guide about [clickjacking](https://developer.mozilla.org/en-US/docs/Web/Security/Attacks/Clickjacking).
 The next part of this work will be a guide to [cross-site leaks](https://xsleaks.dev/), including mitigations such as [Cross-Origin-Resource-Policy (CORP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Resource-Policy) and [Cross-Origin-Opener-Policy (COOP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy).

+This project is led by [Will Bamberg](https://github.com/wbamberg).
+We would like to thank [Daniel Appelquist](https://github.com/torgo) for chairing the SWAG CG and [Aaron Shim](https://github.com/aaronshim) and [Artur Janc](https://github.com/arturjanc) from the Google Security team who sponsored us with $20,000 to support this effort and who participate regularly in SWAG calls to give advice and reviews.

 ### Updated Fetch documentation